citp/privacy-policy-historical/f/fr/fre/freedom.to.md

 If you (a) wish to begin or end receipt of newsletters or promotional information (b) wish to update your user information, or (c) wish to opt in or out of any other service offered through the site, please contact our technical personnel using the following information.
 Please be sure to include your name and your user name (if applicable), but do not include any information regarding your password(s), if any.

-Eighty Percent Solutions Corporation
+Eighty Percent Solutions Corporation DBA Freedom.to
-Fred Stutzman, CIPP/US
-321 West Rosemary Street
-Chapel Hill, NC 27516, US
-Telephone: 1-415-968-9172
-Email: support@80pct.com
+Email: support@freedom.to
-Last modified date: January 5, 2015.
+Last modified date: April 3, 2018.